CMSgov/dpc-static-site/common/docsV1.md

 ------------
 The primary interaction with the DPC pilot API is via the FHIR /Group/$export operation.This allows an organization to export Patient.
 Coverage, and Explanation of Benefit data in an asynchronous and bulk manner.
 Details on the FHIR bulk data operations can be found in the [FHIR Bulk Data Specification](https://build.fhir.org/ig/HL7/bulk-data/OperationDefinition-group-export.html).

-**Prerequisites:**
-- Completion of the Authorization section
-- Access to the API: active Bearer <span style="color: #045E87;">{access_token}</span>
-- Completion of the Attestation & Attribution section

 ## Initiate an export job
-In order to start a Patient data export job, you will need to locate your Group.id.
-Locate your Group.id by referencing the {id} variable in the resource object of your Group.
+In order to start a patient data export job, you will need to locate your Group.id.
+Locate your Group.id by referencing the {id} variable in the resource object of your group.

 **Example:**